Harnessing AI Risk Summit

 Richard Falk - Professor emeritus of international law at Princeton University.
 Renowned global democratization expert, Chairman of the Trustees of the Euro-Mediterranean Human Rights Monitor.

 Confirmed subject to date availability.
 The following leading experts had confirmed their in-person or remote attendance for an earlier date last Spring.
-The new date - December 5-6th, 2024 - was recently finalized.
-We are awaiting for confirmation that the new date does not conflict with their agendas.
+The new date was recently finalized.
+We’ll be checking in December that the new date does not conflict with their agendas.

 Ansgar Koen - Global AI Ethics and Regulatory Leader at Ernst & Young, TCA Advisor